 1978: Frank Zappa released his twenty-fourth studio album, Studio Tan.
 All four of the album’s tracks were originally intended for the quadruple-LP set Läther, that was shelved until 1996 due to contractual disputes with Warner Bros.
 Records.

-1979: Led Zeppelin started seven weeks at the top of the Billboard pop chart with their final studio album, In Through the Out Door.
+1979: Led Zeppelin started seven weeks at the top of the Billboard pop chart with their eighth and final studio album, In Through the Out Door.

 1980: Pat Benatar released “Hit Me With Your Best Shot,” the second single from her second studio album, Crimes of Passion.
 It became her first top 10 hit in the US, reaching #9 on the Billboard Hot 100 and #7 on the Cash Box chart.